10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 The Company leases a manufacturing facility near Baltimore, Maryland (the San Tomas lease).
 The building was remodeled in accordance with the Company’s specifications so that it can be used by the Company to manufacture Multikine for the Company’s Phase 3 clinical trial and sales of the drug if approved by any regulatory agency.
 The lease is for a term of twenty years and requires annual base rent to escalate each year at 3%.
 The Company is required to pay all real estate and personal property taxes, insurance premiums, maintenance expenses, repair costs and utilities.
 The lease allows the Company, at its election, to extend the lease for two ten-year periods or to purchase the building at the end of the 20-year lease, which expires in October 2028.
 The renewal options are not included in the calculation of the right of use asset and lease liability because exercise of those options is not reasonably certain.

 The San Tomas lease is classified as a finance lease on the Company’s balance sheet, as well as several other smaller finance leases for office equipment.
 The finance right of use assets are being depreciated using the straight-line method over the underlying lease terms.
-Total cash paid related to finance leases during the three months ended December 31, 2023 and 2022 was approximately $0.7 million, of which approximately $0.2 and $0.3 million was for interest, respectively.
-As of December 31, 2023, the weighted average discount rate of the Company’s finance leases is 8.44% and the weighted average time to maturity is 4.83 years.
+Total cash paid related to finance leases during the nine months ended June 30, 2024 and 2023 was approximately $2.0 and $1.9 million, respectively, of which approximately $0.7 and $0.8 million was for interest, respectively, in each nine-month period.
+As of June 30, 2024, the weighted average discount rate of the Company’s finance leases is 8.46% and the weighted average time to maturity is 4.34 years.

 On January 11, 2023, the Company was required to deposit approximately $2.3 million to its landlord, equivalent to one year’s rent, for falling below the stipulated cash threshold in accordance with the San Tomas lease.
 The amount will be included as an asset on the balance sheet until the Company meets the minimum cash balance required and the deposit is returned.